garydunkerley/garydunkerley.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a doctoral candidate at the [University of Georgia](https://www.math.uga.edu/) where I am studying under [Akram Alishahi](https://akramalishahi.github.io/).
-I am interested in low-dimensional topology, knot theory specifically.
+I'm a doctoral candidate at the [University of Georgia](https://www.math.uga.edu/).
+My advisor is [Akram Alishahi](https://akramalishahi.github.io/).
+I am interested in questions related to the behavior of smooth concordance invariants.

-I co-organize the UGA [Graduate Student Seminar](https://www.math.uga.edu/graduate-student-seminar) with [Rishika Agrawal](https://math.franklin.uga.edu/directory/people/rishika-agrawal).
-Please let one of us know if you would like to speak!

-## Upcoming travel